MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 > [!NOTE]
 > Private endpoint Private DNS zone configurations automatically generates only if you use the recommended naming scheme: `privatelink.postgres.database.azure.com`.
 > On newly provisioned public access (non-virtual network injected) servers, there's a temporary DNS layout change.
 The server's FQDN now becomes a CName, resolving to a record, in the format `servername.privatelink.postgres.database.azure.com`.
-In the near future, this format only applies when private endpoints are created on the server.
+In the near future, this format will apply only when private endpoints are created on the server.

 ### Hybrid DNS for Azure and on-premises resources